yn-academia/number-counting/README.md

 ❯ make iterm-cli
 ```

-This should start a new iTerm2 window, and split it into panes where the bottom pane is the server, and the middle-top and right-top are the clients.
+This should start a new iTerm2 window and split it into panes where the bottom pane is the server, and the middle-top and right-top are the clients.
 The left-most top panel is the open shell prompt.

 # Copyright